BladePrice/GreenHouse-Hub/README.md

 I de-pinned the new fan connector and soldered the temp switch it inline to the fan.

 Grounds were abundently used.
 The P/S has grounded mounting holes, grounding wires were run from each of the P/S mounts to the case and from the case to the mounting board.

+### LBW 2024 Grow Lights
+There's two designs for this light, for other uses I have the original more basic version, for the greenhouse I wanted the updated the design.
+However, the updated design does not have any sort of light defuser.
+I bought some photography light deffusion film and have removed the light board and put the film over it*

+I opted for the tri-head to get more lights for the money.
+The stand and power supply were set aside; all I want is the lights.
+I de-soldered the origional power cable and soldered my own.
+I opted to use 18AWG wire, but it's a bit excessive four the housing.

+# Operation
+To breifly describe the operation of the entire system, we'll start with the box.

+The fan will be controlled via the temp switch, running independently to the rest of the system.
+When the temp switch hits 35C it closes and allows a ground path to the fan, venting the heat out of the box. * In theory this will be adequate to keep the unit cool with the fan cycling on and off as needed.

+The Raspberry Pi will host a local webpage with a python HTTP server (it should be noted that python HTTP server should not be allowed access to the internet as there are reportedly numerous vunerabilites in it.
+Recommend switching to Apache or a VPN for WAN access.
+I do not need this functionality and thusly did not incorperate it).
+The web server saves a local .json containing the scheduling for the lights.
+The light control script reads the .json and issues commands to the arduino according to the schedule.
+The json is reloaded and compared during each loop.
+The loop is set to run at the top of every minute, allowing minute level control of the lights. *

+The arduino is constantly monitoring for pulled down pins or serial commands to toggle the lights.
+Due to the desire for button overrides, there is a completely independent pin state monitor.
+The monitor will checks the state of the pin and compares it to the stored last states.
+If the monitor detects inequality it prints only the changed relay state to serial.
+There is additionally a reload command that will ensure the last states are up to date and print the entire relay cluster state.
+This is used for the live display and reload button on the HTTP Server.